brianom95/brianom95.github.io/_posts/2015-02-09-aconcagua.md

 A frozen mummy discovered at 5,300m suggests the mountain may have been spiritually significant for the Inca Empire, who performed high-altitude sacrifices long before modern mountaineering began.
 The first recorded summit was in 1897 when Matthias Zurbriggen climbed the Northwest Ridge, now known as the Normal Route.
 There were over eight failed attempts on that expedition alone.
 The peak has since attracted mountaineers from all over the world, hoping to test themselves against extreme altitude.

 While often labelled a non-technical mountain, Aconcagua is far from a simple hike.
-Expeditions usually take two to three weeks and involve thin air, rough terrain, rockfall and severe weather.
-The lower valleys regularly reach 30°C with no shade, while higher up the notorious *Viento Blanco* (White Wind) brings gusts over 100km/h and temperatures below -30°C.
+Expeditions usually take two to three weeks and involve rough terrain, rockfall and severe weather, as well as the thin air.
+The lower valleys regularly reach 30°C with no shade, while higher up the *Viento Blanco* (White Wind) brings gusts over 100km/h and temperatures below -30°C.

 Several camps have been established along the Normal Route.
 Plaza de Mulas is the base camp, which usually takes two days to reach.
 Mules keep this stocked with good food and the comforts needed to allow recovery between climbing days.
 Most people use three camps between here and the summit, for acclimatising and when moving towards the peak.

 The lower mountain has a stark, desert-like beauty.
 Dry valleys and dusty plains lead to huge scree slopes and the famous penitentes; giant snow spikes created by intense sun and wind.
 Above Camp 3 (Cólera), the mountain becomes a world of rock and permanent ice, moving up the ridge and across the La Cueva traverse.
-The final gatekeeper of the peak is the Canaleta; a steep couloir below the summit ridge, atop which you earn the final rocky scramble.
+The final gatekeeper of the peak is the Canaleta; a steep couloir below the summit ridge, atop which you earn the final rocky scramble to the condor shaped cross on the summit.

 <p align="center" width="100%">
     <img width="400" src="/images/aconcaguaTBC.jpeg">